wencruz/ModuleManager/Module-Manager-Handbook.md

     }
 }
 ```
-The code above is explained on each of its lines, but let's chew it even more:
+The code above have explanations on each of its lines, but let's chew it even more:

 If you make a .cfg file with an entry that looks like this:
 ```